Food lovers will find a lot more than 5 mouth-watering dishes in Lanzarote’s traditional gastronomy. Of course.

 Pulpo a la plancha is served… guess what… with papas and mojo.

-Don’t worry, you’ll get hooked like I did.
+Don’t worry, you’ll get hooked like we did.

 Goatling and/or Goat meat (Yes.
 It is food.)